thegricean/si-paradigms/linking hypotheses/linkinghypotheses.md

 The above model provides the log odds of responding "Right" vs. "Wrong" as a function of the speaker probability of the utterance being assessed by the participant (in a particular utterance context).
 It is a better model than the simple straw-man model which assumed a one-to-one correspondance between a) the probability a participant judges some utterance u to be "Right" in w and b) the probability of that utterance u in a world state w, as according to our pragmatic speaker distribution \[say more? model comparison?\].

-### Extending the logistic regression model to other SI\_Paradigms conditions, e.g. quatenary response
+### Extending the logistic regression model to other SI-Paradigms conditions, e.g. quatenary response

 ``` r
 quatenary <- filter(d, type == "quatenary")